ArPiRobot/ArPiRobot-CoreLib/cpp_library/README.md

 #### Requirements
 - [CMake](https://cmake.org/)
 - [conan](https://conan.io/)
+- Make (if on windows will need to download this somewhere)
 - Raspberry Pi Cross Compiler (GCC 8.3).
 Make sure to download one supporting the Pi Zero.
     - [Pre-built Toolchains for Linux Host](https://github.com/abhiTronix/raspberry-pi-cross-compilers)
         - Extract to `~/.arpirobot/toolchain`